Has business gone quiet? Leads gone cold?

 Examples of Marketing Problems:

-- Your adverts are attracting the wrong kind of prospects
+- Your attracting the wrong kind of prospects

 - Your target audience is far too broad and hard to reach

 - You’re not attracting enough traffic to your website